 Two new cases in central region

-Two persons — one each in Pudukottai and Tiruchi district — tested positive for COVID-19 in the central region on Monday, according to the bulletin issued by the State Health Department.
-There were no new infections in the remaining districts of Ariyalur, Karur, Mayiladuthurai, Nagapattinam, Perambalur, Thanjavur and Tiruvarur.
+Two persons tested positive for COVID-19 in Tiruchi district on Saturday, making it the sole new infection in the central region according to the bulletin issued by the State Health Department.
+There were no fatalities reported on Saturday.

-There were 11 active cases of patients receiving treatment at home and in hospital.
-Of this, Tiruchi district had six active cases, while Pudukottai had three.
-Karur and Thanjavur districts reported one active case each.
+There were 10 active cases of patients receiving treatment in hospital and at home.
+Of this, Tiruchi had six active cases, while Thanjavur district had three.
+One active case was reported in Pudukottai district.

 - Comments will be moderated by The Hindu editorial team.